codeout/inet-henge/README.md

 ### Display bundles

-You can display multiple links between nodes by setting `bundle: true` in constructor like:
+You can display multiple links between nodes by setting `bundle: true` in the constructor like:

 ```html
 <script>